 Artificial intelligence technologies are currently being leveraged to execute intelligent cyberattacks.
-In fact, AI tech already developed in open source is posed to be combined with malware-based attacks, a trend that has the potential of creating new types of advanced and complex threats.
+AI tech already developed in open source is posed to be combined with malware-based attacks, a trend that has the potential of creating new types of advanced and sophisticated threats.
 One key area where AI technologies are weaponized is in concealing the criminal intents present in benign and unsuspicious applications such that the malicious behavior is triggered once the application reaches a particular target.
-Cybercriminals usually conceal the unwanted information through applying an AI model and then derives a private key to determine the time and place of unlocking the concealed malwares.
+Cybercriminals usually conceal the unwanted information through applying an AI model and then derives a private key to determine the time and place of unlocking the hidden malware.

 AI Weaponization increases Sophistication